Signed in as:

 My brother-in-law got me in touch with a patient advocate in New York and he said all of my symptoms were classic of late-stage Lyme disease.
-He was working hard on getting me an appointment in NYC or Connecticut with a Lyme Literate Medical Doctor (LLMD).
+He was working hard on getting me an appointment in NYC or Connecticut with a Lyme disease specialist.
 But they had long waitlists, like 7-9 months, so I had no idea what I was going to do.

 I was admitted into the hospital for my heart at the end of June 2017, at the age of 26 and when the infectious disease doctor came in she said, “I can tell you one thing, you don't have Lyme and continued on, saying, "Wendy, I really can't believe your symptoms... everyone thinks they have Lyme”.
 She later admitted that she stopped treating Lyme disease 5 years ago because of how controversial it was.

 I was in that hospital bed just too sick and too tired to even cry and just thought, I'm going to die by the end of the summer if I can’t get treatment.

 Then an amazing nurse, named Jamie came in and she said, "I know that the doctors don’t think you have Lyme disease, but I saw a patient just like you last summer and he ended up having it".
 She amazingly enough had his contact information and she referred me to my current Lyme doctor.

 The following week I met with the Lyme doctor for over an hour.
 He started me on high dose antibiotics that day.
 I can't express enough gratitude to that nurse and to my current Lyme doctor.
 They truly saved my life!

 As I was improving, life threw another curve ball.
-I was seeing my Lyme doctor for about 4 months when my husband, Charlie woke up one morning and couldn’t walk.
-His most debilitating symptom was pain and he walked with a cane for much of 2017 and 2018.
+I was seeing my Lyme doctor for about 4 months when my husband woke up one morning and couldn’t walk.
+His most debilitating symptoms were pain and memory loss.
+He walked with a cane and used a wheelchair for much of 2017 and 2018.
 He was eventually diagnosed with Lyme, Bartonella and Ehrlichia, while I was diagnosed with Lyme, Bartonella and Babesia.